georgiana-ojoc/UniversityProjects/Programming in Python/README.md

 # EncryptedDatabase
-Implemented an application in Python using a MySQL database which stores encrypted files
+Implemented an application in Python using a MySQL database which stores RSA encrypted files
 Works like a shell with the following commands:
  - upload [path]: encrypts the file from the specified path and stores it in the "encrypted_files" directory
  - download [name]: decrypts the file with the specified name and stores it in the "decrypted_files" directory